buildplan/buildplan.github.io/rsync-backup-script/getting-started.md

     # View the public key first (optional)
     sudo cat /root/.ssh/id_ed25519.pub

-    # Copy the key to the remote (replace with your details)
+    # Copy the key to the remote (replace with your user@host and port for Hertzner add -s flag)
-    sudo ssh-copy-id -p 23 u444300-sub4@u444300.your-storagebox.de
+    sudo ssh-copy-id -p 22 user@remote-server.com
     ```

     This will ask for your remote password one last time to complete the setup.